Admission and Hours

 For Your Safety

 Jupiter Inlet Lighthouse and Museum offers climbing tours of the landmark 1860 lighthouse.
 The waterfront Museum in the restored WWII Naval housing building offers its local history exhibit, Five Thousand Years on the Loxahatchee.
 Outdoor exhibits include the Keeper's Workshop, Tindall Pioneer Homestead, Pennock Plantation Bell and Seminole Chickee.
-Also available are a museum store featuring lighthouse merchandise, books, clothing and fine gifts and a Station J Cafe (open part-time) with our own Lighthouse Fudge.
-The Lighthouse & Museum offers LENS Educational Programs including, Hike Through History, Lighthouse Lectures, Lighthouse Chickee Chats (for kids), Lighthouse Coffee & Book Club, Twilight Yoga at the Light, Sunset & Moonrise Tours and Weddings & Special Events.
+Also available are a museum store featuring lighthouse merchandise, books, clothing and fine gifts and Lighthouse Fudge.
+The Lighthouse & Museum offers educational programs including, Hike Through History, Lighthouse Lectures, Lighthouse Story Time for Kids, Tales from the Archives, Twilight Yoga at the Light, Sunset & Moonrise Tours and Weddings & Special Events.

 Click on Calendar of Events tab for events & program information.